 The RadRover rides on large 26" aluminum-alloy wheels that provide enough strength to carry the heavy bike frame.
 Their sturdiness is reinforced by their double-wall design so that you enjoy a stable ride every time you’re on the bike.

 When you look at the extremely huge tires on the RadRover, you can’t help but wonder how tough the ride is going to be.
 However, we were surprised at just how nimble the bike feels.
 The chunky 4” tires allow the bike to climb over anything while making the ride bouncy and fun.

 We had an exciting time transitioning from grass to dirt and back to the tarmac.
-The tread pattern on the tires also offers great traction on the surface, keeping you from losing control of the ride.
+The tread pattern on the tires also offers great traction on the surface, keeping you from losing control of the ride so you can use this e-bike for hunting.
 But what makes the RadRover tires shine on the rough terrain might just be your undoing when the battery starts to run on empty.

 Their huge size makes them pretty heavy, and hence add to the overall weight of the bike!

 The RadRover features a headlight that is not only bright but can also be operated from the display.
 You just need to press the “Mode” and “Up” buttons simultaneously to turn it on.
 Furthermore, a rear light will illuminate even brighter whenever you pull the brake levers, helping to keep you visible and safe on the road.

 The battery used on the RadRover is quite efficient and offers you long-range to allow for a day-long adventure in the outdoors.
 Also, it maintains a lightweight build that doesn’t add too much weight to the already heavy bike.

 There are numerous mounting racks on the bike’s frame that help to enhance the overall practicality of the RadRover.
 You get to mount useful accessories to use on the trail, including things like a water bottle, bike pump, tool kit, etc.